 Whether the basement is freezing, your kitchen is always too warm, or there never seems to be enough airflow upstairs, you shouldn’t have to settle for uneven temperatures in the comfort of your own home.
-So, today, we’ll talk about what causes these discrepancies and how you can fix them.
+Learn what causes these discrepancies and how to fix them.

 What Causes Uneven Temperatures at Home?

 There are a few main reasons you might feel like your thermostat isn’t doing a great job.
 But chances are it’s not the thermostat that’s the problem.
 If your rooms all seem to be different temperatures, here are the most likely culprits.

 Blocked or leaky air ducts are one of the most common causes of uneven temperatures.
 If your air ducts are full of dust, hair, and dirt, have a professional take care of them for you.
 A duct cleaning company will be able to fully clear your ducts of anything that has built up over the year and ensure you’re only breathing clean air.

 A leak in your ductwork doesn’t need to be huge to cause problems.
 Your ducts can lose up to 30% of their airflow to leaks, which means air from your AC unit or furnace might not be reaching the furthest rooms in your house.
 Every homeowner should have their ducts inspected and cleaned at least once a year.
 To ensure your ducts are in good working order for the winter season, contact an HVAC specialist right away.

 Whether your insulation is too old or too thin, poor insulation makes it much harder to regulate temperatures throughout your home.
 Plus, you’re likely wasting energy and money by paying for air that isn’t being contained within the house.
 Since hot air rises, it’s particularly important to make sure the insulation in your attic (if you have one) is up to par.
 The great news is that many homeowners find that adding insulation instantly improves the temperature of their homes.
 Even better, a pro can install fresh insulation in a matter of hours.